google/angle/src/tests/perf_tests/README.md

 * `--no-finish`: Don't call glFinish after each test trial.
 * `--enable-all-trace-tests`: Offscreen and vsync-limited trace tests are disabled by default to reduce test time.
 * `--minimize-gpu-work`: Modify API calls so that GPU work is reduced to minimum.
+* `--validation`: Enable serialization validation in the trace tests.
+Normally used with SwiftShader and retracing.

 For example, for an endless run with no warmup, run: